(Pandemic in Los Angeles: Day 74)

 We can bemoan the violence that has attended some of these protests, but we must also recognize that…White people in America have rioted, slaughtered, massacred and destroyed for centuries, often directing their anger and violence at black people and Native Americans, to take what they had or destroy it, to unleash their rage and assert their superiority, to instill terror, to maintain power.

 Today, other inheritors of this legacy of violence include white police officers like those in Atlanta, who, just this past weekend, viciously pulled a young African American couple out of their car–supposedly for violating a haphazardly made up curfew–despite footage showing a white woman in a car in front of the couple, who was also presumably violating the same curfew, but who the officers don’t even bother speaking to.
 After one officer pulls at the young couple’s car-doors, a swarm of more officers huddle in.
 Then, a National Guard troop runs up to slash the tires of the vehicle.
 Meanwhile, the white woman in the car ahead casually drives away, unphased.
 It looked like a scene straight out of the 1943 Zoot Suit riots in Los Angeles, if not Nazi Germany.
-It was actually only a slightly different day in the American police state which happened to be filmed for the public to divulge.
+It was actually only a slightly different day in the American police state in that it happened to be filmed for the public to divulge.

 But, what can we expect?
 Those police officers in Atlanta have president Trump’s backing in Washington D.C., a world of courtrooms overseen by judges like Brett Kavanaugh, and mayors and commanders not so unlike Eric Garcetti or Alex Villanueva, so many of whom have made clear that they’re taking this system for all its got, that is, until the wheels fall off.
 It appears that the wheels may finally be doing just that.